Mercury plunges across north, northwest India | Science-Environment

 Most of the stations of Punjab, Haryana, Chandigarh and Delhi and adjoining west Uttar Pradesh and northwest Rajasthan reported decreasing 24-hour tendencies up to six degrees Celsius, it said.

-The weather office said the cold day, cold wave conditions are expected to prevail for the next two days and abate thereafter.
+The weather office said the cold wave conditions are expected to prevail for the next two days and abate thereafter.

 Dense fog conditions were likely to continue over Punjab, Haryana and north Rajasthan till December 27 and gradually decrease thereafter.